Precious Treasures currently has openings for infants, toddlers, and school-aged children. Join us!

 Precious Treasures has many differences from "traditional family child care", the most obvious being we are the only child care we've found that travels with the children regularly.
 We all get into my minivan 3-4 times a week and go out to a variety of educational and recreational experiences, all specifically chosen for the children in my care at that time.
 We may leave for a few hours or for the day, but we do travel.
 That way, your child obtains life experiences versus just looking at the same four walls and the same "stuff" each day.

 Our minivan is outfitted with a full vehicle security system as well as all of the standard safety features (child safety locks on the doors, latch, etc.).
+We are covered with commercial auto insurance as well.

 Please be sure you are all right with the Director driving your child before contacting Precious Treasures.